 The Office of Disability Services (ODS) is affiliated with the Division of Student Success.
-ODS officially opened in August 2008 and serves over 1,000 undergraduate and graduate students with documented disabilities in the College of Arts & Sciences (CAS), the Sawyer Business School (SBS), and the Suffolk University Law School (SULS).
+ODS officially opened in August 2008 and serves over 450 undergraduate and graduate students with documented disabilities in the College of Arts & Sciences (CAS) and the Sawyer Business School (SBS).
 The office is responsible for accommodations in accordance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act and applicable state law.
 The services provided by ODS include but are not limited to:

-- Coordinating services for students with disabilities, which includes verifying eligibility for accommodations based on an intake appointment and supporting documentation, - Providing advocacy for students with documented disabilities, - Aiding members of the campus community regarding disability-related access and accommodations - Working with the larger campus community to overcome architectural, attitudinal, and administrative barriers, - Providing access and accommodation services for University-wide activities such as Convocation, Commencement, etc. - Coordinating assistive technology and auxiliary aids and services, - Coordinating volunteer peer note-taking, - Providing early registration, - Providing exam accommodations, - Providing in class accommodations, - Working with students to fulfill their housing and meal plan accommodation needs, - Assisting with the diagnostic evaluation referral process, - Providing guidance to students regarding high stakes testing, - Providing guidance to students regarding internship and practicum accommodations.
+- Coordinating services for students with disabilities, which includes verifying eligibility for academic accommodations based on supporting documentation, - Providing advocacy services for students with documented disabilities, - Providing assistance to members of the campus community in responding to disabilityrelated issues and concerns, - Working with the larger campus community to overcome architectural, attitudinal, and administrative barriers, - Providing access and accommodation services for University-wide activities such as Convocation, Commencement, etc. - Teaching students about assistive technology, - Coordinating peer note-taking program, - Providing early registration, - Providing exam accommodations, - Providing in class accommodations, - Attendance accommodations - Working with students to fulfill their housing and meal plan accommodation needs, - Assisting students with learning style strategies, test anxiety, and preparation, - Assisting with the diagnostic evaluation referral process.